List of Agents of S.H.I.E.L.D. characters: Grant Ward

-Grant Douglas Ward (portrayed by Brett Dalton), the son of politicians, was abused by his parents and older brother Christian growing up.
+Grant Douglas Ward (portrayed by Brett Dalton), the son of politicians, was abused as a child by his parents and older brother Christian.
 After attempting to kill Christian by burning their house down, Grant meets John Garrett, a Hydra double agent within S.H.I.E.L.D., who trains Grant to be a skilled agent.
-Later being assigned to Coulson's team as the groups' muscle and wetwork specialist, Grant is outed as Hydra when that organization is revealed to the world, and, after the death of Garrett, becomes a prisoner of S.H.I.E.L.D.
-In love with his former teammate Skye, Grant escapes custody, apparently kills Christian and their parents, and infiltrates Hydra so Skye can meet her father.
+He is assigned to Coulson's team as the group's muscle and wetwork specialist, but is outed as Hydra when that organization is revealed to the world.
+After the death of Garrett, he becomes a prisoner of S.H.I.E.L.D.
+He falls in love with his former teammate Skye.
+Grant escapes custody, apparently kills Christian and their parents, and infiltrates Hydra so Skye can meet her father.
 Despite this, Skye turns on Ward and shoots him, and he escapes only with the help of former S.H.I.E.L.D. agent Kara Palamas, with whom he develops a romantic relationship.
 He accidentally kills Palamas while she is in disguise as May, and blaming S.H.I.E.L.D., decides to take over the now leader-less Hydra.
 Joining forces with one of Hydra's previous leaders, Gideon Malick, Ward travels through a portal to an alien planet in search of the ancient Inhuman Hive, but is killed there by Coulson.
-This allows Hive to use Ward's body as a host.

-In the Framework created by Holden Radcliffe, he is Johnson's boyfriend and fellow Hydra agent.
-He is revealed to still be a double agent, now working for the Inhuman resistance, due to his recruitment by Victoria Hand.